nionios/intrasoft-bookstore/README.md

 # Kariera Front-End Challenge

-A job searching and application website made for the Kariera.gr front-end developer hiring challenge.
+A book searching and application website made for the Kariera.gr front-end developer hiring challenge.

 The website is fully functional.